 Pumice is used in horticultural centers mainly for bonsai growers and succulent planters.

 Outside of the garden and flower niches, pumice is used for the most extraordinary things.
 Since it has a rough, abrasive texture to it, pumice is mainly used for items that need traction or abrasion.
-(SourceOpens in a new tab.)
+(Source)

 For example, the white patches in your blue jeans are made by white-washing the denim with pumice.
 The “stonewashed” material then lightens the color and roughens the texture.